jewel/clearskies/protocol/core.md

 A peer may elect not to request a manifest, and may also elect to ignore the "get_manifest" message.

+Note: By default, read-only peers should cache read-write peers they receive, so that they can retrieve files from other read-only peers even when no read-write peers are present.
+The "read_only_manifest" extension adds a more robust way to get metadata from a read-only peer.

 Tree Merge Algorithm
 --------------------